syncfusion-content/blazor-docs/blazor/datagrid/tool-bar.md

 Custom components can be rendered along with built-in toolbar items of DataGrid component.
 This can be achieved by defining the custom toolbar item with Template (Render Fragment) item.

-In the following example, we will demonstrate how to use built-in toolbar items like Add, Edit, Delete, Update, and Cancel, along with a custom toolbar item that uses a template.
+Following code example demonstrate how to use built-in toolbar items like Add, Edit, Delete, Update, and Cancel, along with a custom toolbar item that uses a template.

 Index.Razor
 ```csharp
 @using Syncfusion.Blazor.Grids
 @using Syncfusion.Blazor.Inputs